Joey Coulter

-Joseph Coulter IV (born June 8, 1990) is an American professional stock car racing driver.
-He currently competes in the SMART Modified Tour, driving the No. 02 for his own team.
+Joseph Richard Coulter IV (born June 8, 1990) is an American motorsports driver development coach and racing driver.
+He is currently the owner of driver development program DriveRefine Performance Management and a racer in the SMART Modified Tour, driving the No. 02 for his family-owned team.
+Coulter has also previously raced full-time in the NASCAR Truck Series and the ARCA Racing Series.